wareya/MiniMirage/README.md

 # Mini Mirage

-Mini Mirage is a lightweight VN-style cutscene engine (not meant for actual VNs) for Godot 3.
+Mini Mirage is a public domain and lightweight VN-style cutscene engine (not meant for actual VNs) for Godot 3.

 Don't try to use this for actual VNs.
 It's missing a large number of essential VN features, like transition masks, saving mid-cutscene, a backlog, etc.